 Ingredients For 1 Drink

 1. ADD the ingredients to a blender and blend until smooth.
-Pour into a tall glass (or mason jar, or whatever)and garnish as desired.
+Pour into a tall glass (or mason jar, or whatever) and garnish as desired.

 *Nonpareils, the precursors of sprinkles/jimmies, date to at least the late 18th-century, if not earlier.
 They were used as decoration for pièces montées† and desserts.

-The candy company Just Born (maker of Peeps, Mike & Ike, Peanut Chews and other favorites), then in in Brooklyn, New York, claims that its founder, Sam Born, invented the chocolate-flavored sprinkles he called jimmies.
+The candy company Just Born (maker of Peeps, Mike & Ike, Peanut Chews, and other favorites), then in Brooklyn, New York, claims that its founder, Sam Born, invented the chocolate-flavored sprinkles he called jimmies.
 However, advertisements for chocolate sprinkles as a confection exist as far back as 1921, predating Just Born’s, established in 1923, by two years.

 But head over to Holland: Dutch hagelslag (sprinkles) were invented in 1913 by Erven H. de Jong in Wormerveer.
 Here’s more of the story.

 †A pièce montée (mounted piece) is a decorative confectionery centerpiece, created in an architectural or sculptural form.
-They are made for formal banquets and weddings, of ingredients as confectioner’s paste, nougat, marzipan, and spun sugar.
+They are made for formal banquets and weddings, of ingredients such as confectioner’s paste, nougat, marzipan, and spun sugar.